CoinSpace/wuc-new/_altcoins/maker.md

 <p><center><script type="text/javascript" src="https://files.coinmarketcap.com/static/widget/currency.js"></script><div class="coinmarketcap-currency-widget" data-currency="maker" data-base="USD" data-secondary="BTC" data-ticker="true" data-rank="true" data-marketcap="true" data-volume="true" data-stats="USD" data-statsticker="false"></div></center></p>

 <p>Maker (MKR) is an <a href="/what-is-ethereum/">Ethereum-based utility and governance token</a> that runs on the Maker smart contract platform.
-MKR is used to stabilize another cryptocurrency called Dai through “a dynamic system of Collateralized Debt Positions (CDPs), autonomous feedback mechanisms, and appropriately incentivized external actors.”
+MKR is used to stabilize another cryptocurrency called Dai through “a dynamic system of Collateralized Debt Positions (CDPs), autonomous feedback mechanisms and appropriately incentivized external actors.”
 Holders of Maker vote upon adjustments to the platform in order keep Dai pegged to the value of 1 USD, and to keep the system solvent.
 If the Dai fund cannot remain solvent, new MKR tokens are printed and sold to fund the Dai system.</p>

 <p>Through the Maker platform, anyone can leverage Ethereum-based assets to make Dai, letting the system hold them until the debt is paid off in an equal amount of Dai.
 Another function of Maker is to provide leverage and liquidity for the ERC20 exchange OasisDEX, which sells Maker and Dai among other Ethereum-based tokens. </p>